MHuiG/MiniValine/README.md

 ## About

-* This project is always open source and free.
+* This project is always open source and free(freedom).
 * This project does not have any competitive relationship with any other project.
 * This project is a collection of inspiration from the Valine family.
 Thanks to every developer for their inspiration and contribution.
 * The project is open source only for sharing, developers are not obliged to provide after-sales service.